Back to BlogATS Basics

 2. Missing Keywords

 ATS systems scan for specific keywords from the job description.
 If your resume doesn't include these keywords, you'll be ranked lower.
+Learn more in our ATS resume format guide for 2026.

 3. Wrong File Format